 Write and post reviews or products and businesses

 Purchasing and umbrella insurance policy brings peace of mind.

 Consider this scenario: a car accident occurred where you missed a stop sign, and you are found to be at fault.
 The other party is a dentist and requires hand surgery after the accident.
 The dentist is unable to perform his work duties and sues for his medical bills and loss of income.
 Sometimes it isn't about the severity of the crash, but about who you are involved in an accident with.
 Your underlying auto policy only pays up to $500,000 per accident.
 Who will cover the remaining bills?
 Your umbrella policy will.

 You may need to meet certain eligibility requirements to purchase an umbrella policy.

 A homeowners insurance policy must have a minimum of $300,000 for personal liability.

 An auto insurance policy must have a minimum of 250/500/100 (some companies require higher coverages of 500/500/100)

-Claim history and driver history must also meet company requirements
+Claim history and driving history must also meet company requirements